-Vistra has a pay-for-performance compensation philosophy, which places an emphasis on "pay-at-risk"; a significant portion of our executive officers' compensation is comprised of variable compensation.
+Vistra has a strong pay-for-performance compensation philosophy, which places an emphasis on "pay-at-risk"; a significant portion of our executive officers' compensation is comprised of variable compensation.
 Vistra's compensation program is intended to attract and motivate top-talent executive officers as leaders and compensate executive officers appropriately for their contribution to the attainment of Vistra's financial, operational and strategic objectives.
 In addition, Vistra believes it is important to retain our top-tier talent and strongly align their interests with our stockholders by emphasizing incentive-based compensation.
 To achieve the goals of our compensation philosophy, Vistra believes that:

-- the overall compensation program should emphasize variable compensation elements that have a direct link to overall corporate performance and stockholder value; - the overall compensation program should place an increased emphasis on pay-at-risk with increased levels of responsibility; - the overall compensation program should attract, motivate, engage and retain top-talent executive officers to serve in key roles; and - an executive officer's individual compensation level should be based upon an evaluation of the financial and operational performance of that executive officer's business unit or area of responsibility as well as the executive officer's individual performance.
+- the overall compensation program should emphasize variable compensation elements that have a direct link to overall corporate performance and stockholder value; - the overall compensation program should place an increased emphasis on pay-at-risk with increased levels of responsibility; - the overall compensation program should attract, motivate, engage and retain top-talent executive officers to serve in key roles; and - an executive officer's individual compensation level should be based upon both quantitative and qualitative performance of the executive's area of responsibility as well as the executive officer's individual performance.

-2021 Named Executive Officers
+2022 Named Executive Officers